Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 What Customers Don’t Like

-American Standard Exclusive Series 60" x 30" Right Hand Walk-In Whirlpool Tub
+American Standard Gelcoat Premium Series 60” x 30” Walk-In Soaking Bathtub

 Highlights

-• Patented Quick Drain system removes all water from the bath in under two minutes
+• Patented Quick Drain system rapidly removes all water

 The Takeaway

-Consumers looking to level up their bathing experience without purchasing a high-end whirlpool tub can appreciate the value offered in this entry-level unit.
+Consumers with arthritis pain and/or limited grip strength who are looking for a relaxing and therapeutic soak in a walk-in tub will appreciate this model, designed for ease of use and with multiple built-in safety features.
 It’s available nationwide through Home Depot, and American Standard backs the tub with a 10-year limited warranty, while the door seal has a lifetime warranty against manufacturer defects.

 What Customers Like